Code-Institute-Submissions/trade-stat/README.md

 <ul>
     <li>
-        As user I want to have control over my trades and I need a tool that can help me to analyze and save my time.
+        As user I want to have control over my trades and I need a tool that can help me to analyze and save my time and i can achive that by using this website.
     </li>
 </ul>
 <h2>Features</h2>